How much Universal Credit can I get for mental health?

 - You're in paid work and responsible for a dependent child,

-- You have limited capability for work because of a physical, mental health illness.
+- You have limited capability for work because of a physical or mental health illness.

 The amount of your work allowance depends on whether you also get the Universal Credit housing element